johnwry/dm2/markdown/colossians/colossians.md

 ===

-1) This command to <em>not</em> let others …<em>act, as your judge</em> KRINETO is a present tense imperative.
+1) This command to * not*  let others …* act, as your judge*  KRINETO is a present tense imperative.
 The present tense indicates that this type of judging was happening at the <strong><u>moment</u></strong> Paul wrote.
 The believers were told to stop letting others interfere or referee in their lives.
 Romans 14:3

 ===